-- New working paper: "Revenue Collapses and the Consumption of Small Business Owners in the Early Stages of the COVID-19 Pandemic," November 2020, with O. Kim and A. Schoar,
+- New NBER video summary of my working paper: "Revenue Collapses and the Consumption of Small Business Owners in the Early Stages of the COVID-19 Pandemic," with O. Kim and A. Schoar, November 2020.

 - New Publication: "Asymmetric Consumption Smoothing," with B. Baugh, I. Ben-David, and H. Park, American Economic Review, January 2021.

 - "Retail Financial Innovation and Stock Market Dynamics: The Case of Target Date Funds," with A. Schoar and Y. Sun, February 2021.